She was flattered when coworkers described her as "intellectually curious" and "weird, but in a good way.”

 Yes, I’m a bit of a geek.
 I’ve worked as a tech writer, musician, teacher, and urban planner and my most recent job was to help keep pollution out of local creeks and the San Francisco Bay.
 With this background and a lifetime spent in the Bay Area, it's no surprise that my politics lean to the left.
 Recently retired, I now archive museum collections, edit a park newsletter, host a visitor center, and teach kids how to milk cows, all for fun!

-My world can be a fairly entertaining and humorous place.
 I enjoy conversation and companionship in small groups, but I’m also very comfortable with solitude and quiet and actually need a fair amount of down time to recharge.
 I definitely prefer casual dress and dining.
-I was apparently offsite when cooking aptitude and its cousin, domestic inclination, were handed out.
+I was apparently offsite when the cooking aptitude and domestic inclination traits were handed out.
 I'm a vegetarian (not vegan), but you don't have to be.
-Most of my friends and family appreciate BBQ chicken and steak and we dine together with mutual respect, quite capable of carrying on polite appreciative conversation about the relative merits of buffalo burgers and tofu dogs and the general mixed and conflicted reaction to Tofurkey.
+Many of my friends and family appreciate BBQ chicken and steak and we dine together with mutual respect, quite capable of carrying on polite appreciative conversation about the relative merits of buffalo burgers and tofu dogs and the contentious issue of Tofurkey.